Classical Ciphers

 Because of the diffusion principle, the cipher is fairly resistant to ciphertext only attacks, but easily fails with a known-plaintext attack.

-Assume that the attacker knows m couples of plaintext/ciphertext blocks of length m encrypted using the same key K (and thus knows m as well).
+Assume that the attacker knows m and m couples of plaintext/ciphertext blocks (pᵢ,cᵢ) of length m encrypted using the same key K:

 We merge the ci and pi column vectors to obtain two m×m matrix